 We welcome your comments, thoughts and feedback on the items of your choice below.

 1. Is there a "trucker shortage" or "driver shortage"?

-According to Owner-Operator Independent Drivers Association (OOIDA) President Todd Spencer, who appeared on Fox Business
+According to Owner-Operator Independent Drivers Association (OOIDA) President Todd Spencer, who appeared on Fox Business, there isn't one.

 One way that some entities in the trucking industry want to try to relieve the so-called "trucker shortage" is by lowering the age of those who are eligible to drive commercial motor vehicles.

 I speculate that the "pilot interstate trucking program for 18 to 21 year olds" isn't going to dramatically improve the so-called trucker shortage either, at least in the long-term.

 In fact, I believe that trucking companies that hire 18 - 21 year old male drivers will soon come to realize why male drivers under a certain age are charged more for personal car insurance.
 Just saying.